-Quickly set up Oracle WebLogic Server for Oracle Cloud Infrastructure using an image from the Oracle Cloud Marketplace which includes a simple wizard interface to configure and provision your domains along with any supporting cloud resources, such as compute instances, networks, and load balancers.
+Quickly set up Oracle WebLogic Server for OCI using an image from the Oracle Cloud Marketplace which includes a simple wizard interface to configure and provision your domains along with any supporting cloud resources, such as compute instances, networks, and load balancers.

-Oracle WebLogic Server for Oracle Cloud Infrastructure is fully integrated with the underlying infrastructure.
+Oracle WebLogic Server for OCI is fully integrated with the underlying infrastructure.
 This integration makes it easy to provision a WebLogic cluster and provide the required services, such as a load balancer, block volumes, file storage, and the network.

 This architecture has the following components: